vanhoangkha/Networking-fundamentals/Day43_SSH.md

-# 42. SSH (Secure Shell)
+# 42. SSH (SECURE SHELL)

-CONSOLE Cổng Bảo mật
+CONSOLE Port Security

-- By Mặc định, no password us needed to Access the CLI of a CISCO IOS DEVICE via the CONSOLE Cổng
+- By Default, no password us needed to Access the CLI of a CISCO IOS DEVICE via the CONSOLE Port
 - You can CONFIGURE a PASSWORD on the *console line*
-    - A USER will have to enter a PASSWORD to Access the CLI via the CONSOLE Cổng
+    - A USER will have to enter a PASSWORD to Access the CLI via the CONSOLE Port

 ![image](https://github.com/psaumur/CCNA/assets/106411237/9609b0af-0fb1-4563-89e4-82b58b29325e)